whizline/team_dragonbones/README.md

 ## Get started:

+The most important thing!
+Please update the README.md with your team as collaborator at bottom of this docs.

 ##### For Developer
 - Kindly star the project :wink:
 - Open an issue to a feature or a change you'd love to work on (please, ensure that someone is not already working on it by checking previous issues.
 Whereby an issue already exist, please still go ahead with the steps below and help the collaborator finish up the feature or changes)